henrifnk/VBC/README.md

 | Wasserstein_2 |                    0.22 |                  0.08 |        0.14 |               63.71 |

-Further we can quantify the multivariate improvement of our correction in terms of the wasserstein distances.
+Further we can quantify the multivariate improvement of our correction in terms of the Wasserstein distances.

 ``` r
 wd_mvd_post = calc_wasserstein(climate_2010$rp[, -"time"], mp_vbc)